shuwangs/portfolio/006-Emailing-dail-news-from-API/README.md

 # 🗞️ Daily News Email Bot

 This project is a simple but powerful Python automation script that fetches the latest news on a given topic using the NewsAPI and sends a summary email to your inbox.
-It demonstrates API integration, secure email delivery via Gmail SMTP, and best practices in secret management.
+It demonstrates API integration, secure email delivery via Gmail SMTP, and best practices in secret management.-

 ---